YuriCordeiro/RestApplication-ws/README.md

     java -jar  Z:\...\RestApplication-ws\target\RestApplication-WS.jar

-It Should build and get your application running! (:
+It Should build and get your application up to running! (:

 ##
 ## Application Endpoints

 ### CityDTO

-`Find all cities`
+`If you want to see all cities registered:`

     URL: `http://localhost:8080/api/city/all`
     METHOD: GET